The Route des Marins

 (10) Walk along the harbour, going all the way round it.
 When you reach the lock, continue along the harbour via the Quai des Terre Neuvas.
 At the end, take the steps to join the GR®34.

 (14) At the sign for Camping du Minihy, turn right onto Rue du Petit Train.
-At the barrier, turn right, then keep left to take a grassy path until you reach Rue des Sentes.
+At the barrier, turn right, then keep left to follow a grassy path until you reach Rue des Sentes.

 Waypoints

 1. S/E : mi 0 - alt.
-180 ft - Boulevard Kennedy
+180 ft - Car park on Boulevard Kennedy

 2. 1 : mi 0.27 - alt.
-213 ft - Church junction - Eglise Saint-Pierre et Saint-Paul
+213 ft - Junction by the church - Eglise Saint-Pierre et Saint-Paul

 3. 2 : mi 0.79 - alt.
 213 ft - Cemetery roundabout